 To develop a generation of compassionate youth who create positive change for animals, people, and the natural world.

-HEART’s services are specially designed to provide a combined focus on human rights, animal protection and environmental preservation.
-Our direct services to educators and students, as well as our advocacy efforts, enable us to significantly impact the way young people think about their responsibility to one another, animals and the natural world.
+HEART’s services are specially designed to provide a combined focus on social justice, animal protection, and environmental preservation.
+Our direct services to educators and students, as well as our advocacy efforts, enable us to significantly impact the way young people think about their responsibility to one another, animals, and the natural world.
 By linking our age-appropriate instructional program to our service-based learning program, we give students the tools to make positive changes.
-We are the only full- service provider of humane education in the New York City, Chicago, Indianapolis and Portland (Oregon) areas and we offer our services at no cost to public schools and non-profit agencies.
+We are the only full-service provider of humane education in the New York City, Chicago, and Indianapolis areas, and our reach extends worldwide.

 Humane Living Program: An integrated character and humane education instructional program for students of all ages.